 A closer look at the gospels reveals that Christ was fully expecting this punishment.
-One day, he took the twelve apostles to one side and told them that he would be condemned to death, then handed over to non-Jews “to be mocked and flogged and crucified.”
+One day, he took the twelve apostles to one side and told them that he would be condemned to death, then handed over to foreigners “to be mocked and flogged and crucified.”
 (Matthew 20:17-19; Luke 18:30-33).
 In keeping with this, it would have been Roman soldiers, on the orders of Pontius Pilate, who scourged him.
-The soldiers, however, may not have been Roman citizens.
-In the provinces, there were many ‘auxiliaries’ within the army.

 The flagellation of Christ before his execution has been a popular subject in the history of art.
 This is partly because of the event’s inclusion in the devotion of the Rosary.
 The Scourging at the Pillar became the second ‘Sorrowful Mystery of the Rosary’, encouraging Catholics to meditate on the episode in prayer.